apache/incubator-gluten/docs/velox-backend-limitations.md

 ### Parquet read conf (incompatible behavior)
 Gluten supports `spark.files.ignoreCorruptFiles` and `spark.files.ignoreMissingFiles` with default false, if true, the behavior is same as config false.
-Gluten ignore `spark.sql.parquet.datetimeRebaseModeInRead`, it only returns what write in parquet file.
+Gluten ignores `spark.sql.parquet.datetimeRebaseModeInRead`, it only returns what write in parquet file.
 It does not consider the difference between legacy hybrid (Julian Gregorian) calendar and Proleptic Gregorian calendar.
 The result may be different with vanilla spark.

 ### Parquet write conf (incompatible behavior)